 - How to find “Selection Index”

 Who has a high score varies by state.
-In Ohio, where I live, LEAP has identified that 10th graders with Selection Index scores of 195+ have potential of doing well enough after test prep to score within range of National Merit Qualification on the October PSAT.
-Over the last 3 years, the range of 11th grade qualifying scores has been 215 – 219.
+In Ohio, where I live, LEAP has identified that 10th graders with Selection Index scores of 195+ have the potential of doing well enough after test prep to score within the range of National Merit Qualification on the October PSAT.
+Over the last 3 years, the range of 11th-grade qualifying scores has been 215 – 219.

 For 10th graders who took the PSAT, the National Merit Selection Index can be found on page 2 of their PSAT report.
 Don’t have your report?
 You can access it online with these easy steps.